 Having a positive mindset and practising mindful self-talk can impact your confidence more than you think.

 Studies have shown that how you think about the test will have adverse effects on the way you perform during that same test.

 For instance, if you use positive affirmations and words of self-encouragement to deal with exam anxiety, it will replace those negative thoughts with positive ones.

 This mindset would then carry over during the examination, ultimately boosting your confidence.

 Don’t lose sight of the end goal and continue to work towards it until the end!

 7. Be constantly reading, actively listening & speaking in English

 Attempting the IELTS and not having English as your first language can be a challenge.
-But actively practising your skills daily can help you improve much quicker.
+But actively practising daily can help you improve much quicker.